 The Horrifying Wonderland Murders

-Nash was a powerful presence in the LA underbelly.
+Eddie Nash was a powerful presence in the underworld of Los Angeles.
 As one Wonderland Gang member recalled after the robbery, “The certain type of dope dealer you didn’t rob was Mr. [Nash].
 It was obvious from the time we got in the house that we were over our heads.”

 Two days later, that address became a slaughterhouse.